-You can play EuroJackpot every Friday evening at 21:00 (Helsinki Time – GMT+2).
-With only one draw per week, make sure you don’t miss it.
+You can play EuroJackpot every Tuesday & Friday evening at 21:00 (Helsinki Time – GMT+2).
+With only twos draw per week, make sure you don’t miss them.
 When you play online on theLotter, you can set up a subscription to the EuroJackpot which enters you in all of the upcoming draws until you unsubscribe.
 Alternatively, you can purchase a Multi-Draw package, making sure you have your tickets for the upcoming draws.

 If you are not in one of the 18 participating countries , you can enter the EuroJackpot weekly draws by setting up an account on theLotter.
 Here’s how you can purchase your Eurojackpot tickets and start playing online: